fragglet/htic4doom/README.md

   animated textures will animate as intended in Boom-compatible source ports.

-* Dehacked patch to map `doomednum` for all of Heretic's thing types into equivalent thing types found in Doom.
+* Dehacked patch that maps all Heretic thing types into equivalent thing types found in Doom.

 ### Limitations